MicrosoftDocs/learn/learn-pr/azure/use-docker-container-dev-env-vs-code/includes/6-customize-settings.md

     	...
     },

 These are settings that you might have in your own VS Code setup.
-In the case of this Python container, some of these settings are setting the terminal shell, and some are setting Python options which will be turned on to give the user an opinionated Python editing experience.
+In this Python container, some of these settings are setting the terminal shell.
+Some are setting Python editing options in VS Code.
+These options will give the user an opinionated Python editing experience.

 ### Project settings